srnsw/Preservation-Pathway/README.md

 ## License

-Digital Archives Metadata Registry is released under the GNU General Public License (version 3 or later).
+Digital Archives Preservation Pathways Registry is released under the GNU General Public License (version 3 or later).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by